IlyaAgarishev/event-bus/README.md

-Just a simple Event Bus
+Just an example how you can use Event Bus in React ecosystem